GENETIC FINAL

 female with 7 ring chromosome

-the end of p arm of band 22 fuse with the end of q arm of band 36
+the end of p arm of region 2 band 2 fuse with the end of q arm of region 3 band 6

 6. allele frequency